 Convened periodically to hear experts, get member input on topics of importance to business and organizations in the Okanagan and inform policy development.

 This membership gives us a chance to input western Canada issues around food, food security, agricultural tariffs, export issues, and multiple federal regulations.
-Speakers from the CFIA among many others offer input to committee members from time to time.
+Speakers from the CFIA, Trade & Tariff specialists, and trade ministers are a mainstay of committee agendas.
+Our own agricultural-related policies are noted by this committee.

 The Kelowna Chamber is willing to speak out on behalf of its members on issues of local, provincial and national importance.
 One example is our ongoing policy opposing the B.C.
-Spec Tax:
+Spec Tax.
+We also have spoken out in opposition to Bill M216 (2025).

 Produced by the Kelowna Chamber with research & content written by the Chief Economist and the Manager of Consulting, Economics and Research of MNP LLP.